Derek Rivers: Houston Texans

 On March 23, 2021, Rivers signed with the Houston Texans.
-He was released on August 31, 2021 and re-signed to the practice squad.
+On August 31, he was released, but re-signed to the practice squad on September 1.
 He was promoted to the active roster on November 24.
-On December 9, the Texans signed Rivers to a two-year, $1 million deal that runs through the 2022 season.
+On December 9, the Texans signed Rivers to a two-year, $1 million deal.
+The last game he played in for that season was on December 19 against the Jacksonville Jaguars, where he recorded his first sack since Week 1 of 2020 on quarterback Trevor Lawrence.
+This was his only sack of the season, having played in only 5 consecutive games that season, beginning on November 21.

-On August 30, 2022, Rivers was placed on injured reserve.
+On August 30, 2022, Rivers was placed on injured reserve with a torn biceps tendon.
+He was out for the entire season.